Juhyung8371/AI-ML-CV-Projects/Artificial Intelligence/Reinforcement Learning/Smart Snake PPO/README.md

 |          Green: without penalty / Red: with penalty          |
 |           Left: Game length / Right: Total reward            |

-I found that penalty can often lead to less optimal outcome.
+However, giving meaningful feedback can be hard because it often requires a deep understanding of the environment (which is not always available) and intense hyperparameter tuning.
 For instance, I tested how penalizing the agent for making efficient moves (getting trapped, repeating meaningless moves) affects the agent.
 Interestingly, as shown the charts above, agents performed better without penalties in many cases.
-I learned that reward shaping is particularly prone to human bias.
-That's why I focused on providing more and better quality information to the agent instead of feedback, so the agent can make more intelligent decision.
+I learned that reward shaping is particularly prone to human bias .
+That's why I also focused on providing more and better quality information to the agent, so it can make more intelligent decision.

 ## Agent's Observations (Input)